All Episodes

 Now he wants to invite his girlfriend to the party, and then he says, we'll have to come up with some other work people cover for action.

-Now I'll explain what this all means when we get back, but this is massive.
+Now, I'll explain what this all means when we get back, but this is massive.

 And then we've got people like Jim Jordan and Mark Meadows at the House Oversight Committee.

-It was only released at noon today, these text messages during their ongoing investigation of the FBI and their handling of alleged Trump Russia collusion and that investigation that after 14 months has now been closed down by the House Intel Committee because there's no evidence after now 18 months.
+It was only released at noon today, these text messages during their ongoing investigation of the FBI and their handling of alleged Trump-Russia collusion and that investigation that after 14 months has now been closed down by the House Intel Committee because there's no evidence after now 18 months.

-Then it gets to the whole issue of, you know, why this was ever happening, and Peter Strzok is at the center of all of this.
+And it gets to the whole issue of why this was ever happening.

 And congressional investigators, by the way, can only review the less redacted versions.

-Because Rod Rosenstein was begging on hands and knees for Paul Ryan to reverse what was a subpoena by the House Intel Committee.
+Now, remember, all this information at the Department of Justice, Rod Rosenstein, he has a lot to answer for because Rod Rosenstein was begging on hands and knees for Paul Ryan to reverse what was a subpoena by the House Intel Committee.

 Now, all of which we're talking about here are real crimes with real evidence.

-Never mind the whole, you know, Clinton email fiasco.
+Never mind the whole Clinton email fiasco.

-She knew darn well that it was illegal to mishandle classified secret, top secret, special access program information.
+She knew darn well that it was illegal to mishandle classified secret, top secret special access program information.

-She did it to bypass congressional oversight, and then she deleted subpoenaed 33,000 subpoenaed emails, and then she acid washed, used bleach bit on the hard drives, and then busted it up with hammers.
+She did it to bypass congressional oversight, and then she deleted, subpoenaed 33,000 subpoenaed emails, and then she acid-washed, used bleach bit on the hard drives, and then busted it up with hammers.

 You know, why did Contreras recuse himself?